-Manscaped Lawn Mower vs Lawn Mower 2.0 - What's The Difference?
+MANSCAPED Lawn Mower vs Lawn Mower 2.0 - What's the Difference?

 Let us tell you a little story.
-There once was a group of dedicated manscapers.
+There once was a group of dedicated male groomers.
 They found that the tools available for their passion were lacking, so they set out to make the ultimate trimmer.
 After long toil, they finally did it.
 From their efforts, the legendary Excalibur of giblet trimmers was graced into the world.
 It was called the Lawn Mower, and it was impressive in many feats.
 Most important of all was its ability to easily and painlessly cut pubic hair.
-It never tugged or clogged.
+It rarely tugged or clogged.
 It was truly up to the challenge.

 There were two things that made the Lawn Mower the best.
 First, it had an impressively high RPM motor (at 4,000 RPMs).
 That high frequency made it easier for the blades to still cut individual hairs even in the densest of human hedges.
-It prevented tugging.
-The second principle of good cutting was found in the strong, durable and almost eternally sharp blades.
+It reduced tugging.
+The second principle of good cutting was found in the strong, durable, and almost eternally sharp blades.
 It doesn’t take a rocket scientist to understand that good trimmers have lasting sharp blades.

 All of this story is here to make a point: technology never stops.
-Now, we have the Lawn Mower 2.0, and it scoffs at the “impressive” feats of its predecessor.
+Now, we have The Lawn Mower 2.0, and it scoffs at the “impressive” feats of its predecessor.
 You think 4,000 RPMs is good?
 Try 6,000.
 That’s a 50-percent increase.
 You’re impressed with strong, stainless steel blades?
 You should upgrade to ceramics.
 They retain the durability and can hold an even sharper edge.
 Plus, ceramic doesn’t conduct heat as fast, so when the high-RPM motor is doing work, the warm temperatures of that work aren’t transferred to your balls.

 Did we just mention replaceable heads?
 That’s probably the least convenient part of the new and improved Lawn Mower.
 The more prominent advance is something you might have noticed right away: the 2.0 has a rechargeable battery.